greenboxal/doggohub/doc/university/glossary/README.md

 ### Branded Login

-Having your own logo on [your GitLab instance login page](https://docs.gitlab.com/ee/customization/branded_login_page.html) instead of the GitLab logo.
+Having your own logo on [your DoggoHub instance login page](https://docs.doggohub.com/ee/customization/branded_login_page.html) instead of the DoggoHub logo.

 ### Build triggers
 These protect your code base against breaks, for instance when a team is working on the same project.
-Learn about [setting up](https://docs.gitlab.com/ce/ci/triggers/README.html) build triggers.
+Learn about [setting up](https://docs.doggohub.com/ce/ci/triggers/README.html) build triggers.

 ### CEPH